 Working on large trees can be a challenging and even hazardous endeavour.
 For instance, it may be difficult to position a ladder at the appropriate distance or it may be necessary to climb the tree extensively using ropes and hooks.
 On the other hand, you don't necessarily need to go through all of this work to get your trees pruned because there are many various approaches you can take.

-One way is by using the step-ladder method, which involves cutting the branches at their base where they meet the trunk instead of just trimming them off somewhere from above.
+One method is called the step-ladder method, and it entails removing the branches at their base where they meet the trunk rather than just chopping them off somewhere else on the tree higher up.